DrGFreeman/PyTools/README.md

 ## Modules

 ### filters
 This module defines filters for data processing.
-This module required [Numpy](http://www.numpy.org/).
+This module requires [Numpy](http://www.numpy.org/).

 #### Class `Filter1D`
-This class defines a unidimensional (1D) filter useful for real-time smoothing of time series data such as sensor signals.
+This class defines a one dimensional (1D) filter useful for real-time smoothing of time series data such as sensor signals.
 The filter stores a certain number of data points defined by the `maxSize` argument passed to the `Filter1D()` contructor.
 As new data is added with the `.addDataPoint()` method, older data is eliminated so that the number of data points remains constant.
 Mean and median values of the last _n_ data points in the filter can be obtained with the `.getMean(windowSize)` and `.getMedian(windoSize)` methods where _n_ is defined by the `windoSize` argument.

 * `Filter1D(maxSize=3)`
 Class constructor. `maxSize` argument defines the size (number of data points) of the signal to be kept. `maxSize` must be an odd integer >= 3.
 If `maxSize` is not defined, it is by default set to 3.